LondonAFOLs/flickr-photo-downloader/README.md

     ruby flickr_download.rb http://www.flickr.com/groups/LondonAFOLs/pool -d ~/Pictures/LondonAFOLs

-Instead of downloading Flickr images returned live from querying the Flickr API, you can instead write them to an output file (one URL per line) with the `-o` argument.
+Instead of downloading Flickr images returned live from querying the Flickr API, you can instead write the image URLs to a file (one image URL per line) with the `-o` argument.
 This allows you to edit and amend the URLs before downloading them.

     ruby flickr_download.rb -o urllist.txt